-For many people, the story goes like this: Someone takes a prescription painkiller for an injury or illness.
+The story goes like this for many people: Someone takes a prescription painkiller for an injury or illness.
 A tolerance builds, requiring more of the drug.
 Physical dependence develops.
-A person increases his or her consumption of the drug and psychological dependence may set in, meaning the person could develop a drug addiction.
+A person increases their consumption of the drug, and psychological dependence may set in, meaning the person could develop a drug addiction.

 At this point, many people become desperate.
 Opiate withdrawal can be so brutal that people will do anything to avoid it.
-Maintaining a drug dependency can be expensive and people get desperate.
-They may resort to any number of crimes in order to fuel their habit.
-They may target friends, family members, neighbors, other patients or complete strangers.
+Maintaining a drug dependency can be expensive, and people get desperate.
+They may resort to any number of crimes to fuel their habit.
+They may target friends, family members, neighbors, other patients, or strangers.

 - Armed robberies